Newspaper Page Text

 loyal support during his fourth

-vear.
-Anniversary Sunday at 8 p.
+year.
+Anniversary Sunday at 8 p

 m.
-Dr. R. B. Jackson gave a splen
+Dr. R B. Jackson gave a splen

 did talk on Health, also Dr. Moore.